Packwood, Washington: Politics

+Packwood and the surrounding Big Bottom voting district are recognized as being majority Republican and conservative, though less so in comparison to other rural areas within Lewis County.
+At the presidential level, the two Packwood area precincts show a 5%-12% lower vote share for the Republican than Lewis County as a whole, with the Packwood precinct in the 2012 US Presidential election tied at 77 votes each between Barack Obama and Mitt Romney, despite Lewis county-wide going 60% to Romney, the Republican.

 Education

+The first school in Packwood was built in 1915. when the community was known as Lewis.
+Then part of what was considered the largest school district in the United States, its first class included 11 students.
+The original schoolhouse was replaced in 1938 with a brick structure that housed an auditorium and in 1953, the Packwood boys' basketball team won the state championship.

 Packwood is located in the White Pass School District, which, in addition to Packwood, covers the small towns of Randle and Glenoma and the vast forested expanse in extreme eastern Lewis County, terminating at the crest of the Cascades and the border with Yakima County.
-In 2004, the town's school-age population dropped to the point that the local K-6 elementary school was shuttered, although the building is still used as a county sheriff's substation, a local historical museum, and for hosting other community events.
+In 2004, the town's school-age population dropped to the point that the local K–6 elementary school was shuttered, although in 2007 the building was converted to the White Pass Country Historical Museum and now houses a local museum and hosts community events.

 Infrastructure

 Packwood is accessible year-round by private vehicle on US 12, and seasonally by SR 123 and several forest service roads.
-The general aviation Packwood Airport is located three blocks west of highway 12 in downtown Packwood, and L.E.W.I.S.
-Mountain Highway Transit provides multiple weekday public transportation to Centralia-Chehalis, including connections to Amtrak and Greyhound.
+The general aviation Packwood Airport is located three blocks west of highway 12 in downtown Packwood.
+As of October 2024, Lewis County Transit's Brown Line provides two round-trip weekday routes to and from Centralia-Chehalis, including connections to Amtrak and Greyhound.

+The community is among 8 locations that are part of an EV installation project on the White Pass Scenic Byway.
+The program will stretch from the White Pass Ski Area to Chehalis and is run in partnership with Lewis County PUD, Twin Transit, state government agencies, and local community efforts.
+The venture began in 2023 from two grants totaling over $1.8 million.